OSInside/kiwi/doc/source/commands/system_build.rst

   cache data dedicated to one build but in case of kiwi the cache is shared between multiple image builds on that host for performance reasons.

+--signing-key=<key-file>

+  set the key file to be trusted and imported into the package manager database before performing any opertaion.
+This is useful if an image build should take and validate repository and package signatures during build time.
+This option can be specified multiple times

 --delete-package=<name>